 Lovely mini chocolate cheesecakes are incredibly creamy and chocolatey.
 Made with just a few simple ingredients, they are almost guilt-free!

-Creamy and chocolatey, these delightful 175-calorie cakes are made with reduced-fat cream cheese and dark chocolate and sweetened with stevia.
+Creamy and chocolatey, these delightful little cakes are made with cream cheese and dark chocolate and sweetened with stevia.
 They have a velvety texture and a lovely, deep chocolate flavor.